kcc-nma-art258/assignments/week-1/README.md

 ### What is Git/GitHub?
 [![Git SCM Logo](images/git/git-logo.png)](https://git-scm.com/)

-**[Git](https://git-scm.com/) is the most popular version control system that developers use to track and share code today.**
+**[Git](https://git-scm.com/) is the fastest growing and most popular version control system used to track and share documents today.**

-Git provides common version control capabilities, but with it's own organizational workflow.
-Git's [branching model concept](#branch) encourages a *feature-based workflow*, allowing people to seamlessly switch back and forth between different features you're working on and experiment without impacting the integrity of your code-base.
+Git provides common version control capabilities, but with it's own, unique organizational workflow.
+Git's [branching model concept](#branch) encourages a *feature-based workflow*, allowing people to seamlessly switch back and forth between different features they're working on and experiment without impacting the integrity of their code-base.

 Git allows groups of people to work on the same documents (often code) at the same time, and without stepping on each other's toes.
 It's a distributed, version control system.